 - Ensure plants (particularly flowering heads or root fragments) are bagged or covered to prevent spread during transport to designated disposal sites (e.g., landfill).

 - Monitor disturbed and undisturbed sites for invasive plants, including Spurge Laurel.

 - Don’t unload, park, or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

-- Wearing protective gear (waterproof gloves, rubber raincoat and pants, eye protection, and possibly a respirator), hand-pull small plants or dig out larger ones.
+- Wearing protective gear (waterproof gloves, rubber raincoat and pants, eye protection, and possibly a respirator), small Spurge Laurel plants may be hand-pulled.

-- Plant material must be bagged and taken to a landfill or incinerated (DO NOT COMPOST).
+- Plant material must be bagged and taken to a landfill (DO NOT COMPOST).

 - Monitor area for any new seedlings and cover with deep mulch.

 - See WorksafeBC for more information on how to protect yourself from Spurge Laurel.